About Certification

 Accreditation

-We are accredited and approved through the following organizations:
+We are accredited and approved as a continuing education provider through the following organizations:

-The laws that govern equine massage and alternative therapies vary from state to state.
-If you intend to offer equine massage and alternative therapies, it is important that you become familiar with the laws in your state.
-You may also find it helpful talk with equine massage and alternative therapists in your area as well as your veterinarian to get practical understanding of how practicing in your area works.
+If you intend to offer equine massage and/or alternative therapies as a vocation it is important that you become familiar with the laws that govern the professional practice of equine massage and alternative therapies in your state as these laws vary from state to state.
+You may also find it helpful talk with equine massage and alternative therapists in your area as well as your veterinarian.

-The purpose of The Masterson Method® is to improve performance, well-being, relationship, and communication in the healthy horse, and is not a replacement for veterinary care.
+The purpose of The Masterson Method is to improve performance, well-being, relationship, and communication in the healthy horse and is not intended as a replacement for professional veterinary care.